EOS-AYCE

 If you use VS Code, ask a workmate for corresponding launch configurations and store them as `.vscode/launch.json`

-For these debug configurations to work, you should select the python interpreter of the poetry environment that was created by the above `poetry install`.
-By default, poetry created a new environment for eos in a path like this:
+For these debug configurations to work, you should select the python interpreter of the virtual environment created by uv.
+By default, uv creates the environment at:

 If using PyCharm, select the interpreter in project settings.